Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Results

 \subsection{Silicon velocity and host-galaxy properties}

 The relation between \vsiii\ and host-galaxy properties at low redshift was investigated by several recent studies \citep[e.g.,][]{2013Sci...340..170W,2015MNRAS.446..354P,2020ApJ...895L...5P}.
-For instance, \citet{2020ApJ...895L...5P} found a significant trend between \vsiii\ and host-galaxy stellar mass (\mstellar), in the sense that HV SNe~Ia tend to explode in massive galaxies, while NV SNe~Ia can be found in either low-mass or massive galaxies.
+For instance, \citet{2020ApJ...895L...5P} found a significant trend between \vsiii\ and host-galaxy stellar mass (\mstellar) with SNe~Ia discovered at $z<0.2$, in the sense that HV SNe~Ia tend to explode in massive galaxies, while NV SNe~Ia can be found in either low-mass or massive galaxies.
 This trend was further confirmed by \citet{2021ApJ...923..267D} with a different low-$z$ dataset.

 We revisit this relationship with the PS1-MDS sample.
-The host-galaxy \mstellar\ studied in this work is determined by \texttt{Z-PEG} fitting (see Section~\ref{sec:host-contamination} for details).
-In contrast to Section~\ref{sec:host-contamination}, here we use an elliptical to enclose the whole galaxy to determine the \mstellar\ rather than putting a small aperture local to the SN position.
-This ensures a better comparison with previous host-galaxy studies.
+The host-galaxy \mstellar\ studied in this work is determined by \texttt{Z-PEG} (see Section~\ref{sec:host-contamination} for details).
+In contrast to Section~\ref{sec:host-contamination}, an elliptical aperture is used here to enclose the whole galaxy for measuring the global properties.
+Both \vsiii\ and host-galaxy stellar mass are measured consistently with those in \citet{2020ApJ...895L...5P}.
+Our \vsiii\ sample includes 41 SNe with host-galaxy measurements, of which only 4 are HV SNe~Ia.
 The result is shown in Fig.~\ref{vsi-mass}.
-The PS1-MDS sample generally shows good consistency with the low-$z$ sample.
-Despite the small sample size, most of the HV SNe~Ia from PS1-MDS have host-galaxy $\log(\mstellar)\gtrsim10\,M_{\odot}$.
-The difference in mean $\log(\mstellar)$ between HV and NV subgroups (considering both the low-$z$ and PS1-MDS SNe) is $0.31\pm0.08\,M_{\odot}$ (at 3.9$\sigma$ significance), with host galaxies from HV subgroup being (on average) more massive than that from NV subgroup.
+While the trend between \vsiii\ and host-galaxy \mstellar\ is not statistically significant for the PS1-MDS sample alone, it generally shows good consistency with the low-$z$ sample.
+Despite the small sample size, all the HV SNe~Ia from PS1-MDS have host-galaxy $\log(\mstellar)>9.5\,M_{\odot}$, while the NV SNe~Ia can be found in galaxies with very low stellar mass (e.g., $\mstellar\sim10^{6}\,M_{\odot}$).
+The difference in mean $\log(\mstellar)$ between HV and NV subgroups (considering both the low-$z$ and PS1-MDS SNe) is $0.31\pm0.08\,M_{\odot}$ (at 3.9$\sigma$ significance), with HV subgroup having (on average) more massive host galaxies than that from NV subgroup.

-We also examine the relation between \vsiii\ and other host-galaxy properties of interest, such as the star-formation rate (SFR) and specific SFR.
-However, no significant trend is found with our sample.
-This is consistent with the previous low-$z$ studies \citep[e.g.,][]{2020ApJ...895L...5P}.
+We further examine the relationship between \vsiii\ and other host-galaxy properties, including the star-formation rate (SFR) and specific SFR.
+Our analysis of the PS1-MDS sample does not reveal any significant trends, which is consistent with findings from previous low-$z$ studies \citep[e.g.,][]{2020ApJ...895L...5P}.
+No significant trend is identified either when combining both the PS1-MDS and low-$z$ datasets.